programrubber/certificate-class/README.md

 # certificate-class
-Test code to identify the hierarchy of the ssl certificate
+Test code to identify the class of the ssl certificate